Everything you need to know about the best business bank accounts.

 The Tide Pro Business Bank Account is the perfect choice for established and experienced businesses.

-The monthly cost of this business bank account is £18.99 and you will receive 2 free expense cards for yourself and your employees.
+The account has a monthly fee of £18.99 (plus VAT) and you will receive 2 free expense cards for yourself and your employees.

-With the Tide Pro account for business, you can enjoy free unlimited transfers in and out of your account, although ATM withdrawals are still charged at £1 every time.
+With the Tide Pro account for business, you can enjoy free unlimited transfers in and out of your account, but ATM withdrawals are charged at £1 a time.

 You can also enjoy 24/7 legal support and priority in-app and phone support should you ever need any help.
-Additionally, you can look forward to exclusive member perks such as discounts.
+Additionally, you can benefit from exclusive member perks.

 5. Metro Bank — Commercial Current Account — Great for Large Enterprises